-Next, take your grow mat and soak it in the water so that it gets saturated.
+Next, take your grow mat and soak it in the water so that it gets wet but not over-saturated.
 Put it in the growing tray in a way that there’s a little bit of space left in the corners.
 These spaces will be useful in checking the water content.

 4. Spread Your Seeds

 Then, take your seeds and spread them one millimeter apart.
 You don’t want to overcrowd them since that will cause air deficiency and poor drainage.
 Also, crowding wastes the seeds since not all will have a chance to sprout tall.

 Once you’re satisfied with the seed spread, take your spray bottle, which should have the same water you prepared, and mist on the seeds so they can get moisture from the top as well.
 If you already pre-soaked the seeds, then there’s no need.